david-macmahon/InfinibandVerbs.jl/README.md

 ## Current Status

-- The high level interface provided by `InfinibandVerbs.jl` only supports receiving packets
+- The high level interface provided by `InfinibandVerbs.jl` supports both sending and receiving packets
-- Packet transmission will be coming soon
 - The low level interface in `InfinibandVerbs.API` is a nearly complete `Clang.jl`-generated wrapping of the `libibverbs` library.
 Not surprisingly, the low level interface follows the C interface very closely
-- Sample scripts showing basic usage of the low level API are available in the `bin` directory
+- Sample scripts showing basic usage of the low level API and the receive side of the high level API are available in the [`bin`][] directory.
+These will likely be moved to a separate package eventually.
-- Sample scripts showcasing the high level interface will be coming soon.
 - Files are included under the `contrib` directory to facilitate the use of `RAW_PACKET` queue pairs (QPs).
 See below for more information.

 ## Future Plans

-In addition to the "coming soon" items mentioned above, a package extension is planned that will facilitate using `InfinibandVerbs.jl` with [`PoolQueues.jl`][] to source/sink packets from/to a computational pipeline.
+A package extension is planned that will facilitate using `InfinibandVerbs.jl` with [`PoolQueues.jl`][] to source/sink data between the network and a computational pipeline.

 While the high level functions already have extensive doc strings accessible from the Julia REPL (and within VS Code), proper web based documentation that